-If you worked between 30 and 39 quarters during your employment years, you’ll only have to pay a partial monthly premium of $274 for Medicare Part A in 2022.
-This is a $15 increase over the previous year’s partial premium.
+Enrollees who worked between 30 and 39 quarters during your employment years, you’ll only have to pay a partial monthly premium of $278 for Medicare Part A in 2023.
+This is a $4 increase over the previous year’s partial premium.

-Inpatient Hospital Benefit Period Out of Pockets Costs
+Inpatient Hospital Benefit Period Out of Pockets Costs will increase in 2023

 - 0 – 60 days: $0

 - 61 – 90 days: $400 per day

 Skilled Nursing Facility copayments will increase in 2023

 If you require a temporary stay in a Skilled Nursing Facility, you’ll have to pay a daily coinsurance amount for your care.
 The first 20 days are free.
 On days 21-100, the copay will increase from $194.50 per day to $200 in 2023.
 Starting on day 101, you will pay for the total cost of your care until you’re discharged.